Sentul Barat MRT station

 The Sentul Barat MRT station is a mass rapid transit (MRT) underground station that serves the suburb of Sentul in northern-central Kuala Lumpur, Malaysia.
 It is part of the MRT Putrajaya Line.

 Station details

-The station's theme embodies the concept of "presenting the rustic", portraying a design that is characterized by its natural, organic, and slightly weathered appearance, reflecting the charm of rural areas.
-The chosen color palette for the theme is "oxide red", drawing inspiration from Sentul, a district that once housed the largest train depot in the country, known as Sentul Depot.
+The station's theme embodies the concept of "presenting the rustic", portraying a design that is characterised by its natural, organic, and slightly weathered appearance, reflecting the charm of rural areas.
+The chosen colour palette for the theme is "oxide red", drawing inspiration from Sentul, a district that once housed the largest train depot in the country, known as the Sentul Depot.
 This depot has since been transformed into Sentul Park and the Kuala Lumpur Performing Arts Centre (KLPAC).

 Location

-The station is located along Jalan Sultan Azlan Shah.
+The station is located along Jalan Sultan Azlan Shah (formerly known as Jalan Ipoh).

 Exits and entrances

-The station consists of 2 entrances for now.
-Entrance B is located on the west side of Jalan Ipoh serving Kampung Kasipillay, while Entrance C is located to the east side of Jalan Ipoh serving the Sentul West and Taman Million neighborhoods.
-Entrance A has not been built and it is reserved for future integration.
+The station consists of 2 entrances.
+Entrance B is located on the west side of Jalan Sultan Azlan Shah serving Kampung Kasipillay, while Entrance C is located on the east side of Jalan Sultan Azlan Shah serving the Sentul West and Taman Million neighborhoods.
+Entrance A has not been built, and is reserved for future developments.